bowtiedchukar/bowtiedchukar-blog/content/blog/ten-steps-to-create-a-bowtied-animal/index.md

 ### 5. Buy your BowTied domain

 Go to [Namecheap](https://namecheap.com) and buy `yourbowtiedanimal.com`.
 It's a good idea to buy your domain now even if you are going to use [Substack](https://substack.com/) or another hosted service where you don't need your own domain.
+As the BowTied Jungle gets bigger you don't want someone to buy it before you do.

 Namecheap is not going to verify your name, address, and phone number so it is up to you to decide the accuracy of that information.
 Use your MySudo VOIP number if you have one.